ZZetho/IBM-hexadecimal-floating-point-to-IEEE-754-floating-point/README.txt

-Converts between IBM hexadecimal floating point numbers and IEEE 754 floating point numbers
+Converts from the IBM hexadecimal floating point format to the IEEE 754 floating point format, with the option to convert between singles and doubles.
+Numbers too small to be represented are turned into zeros.
+Numbers too big to be represented are turned into infinities.

 Instructions:
 	1. Compile the program with: gcc FloatingPoint.c -o FloatingPoint